What is WCT’s relationship with the Mosesian Center for the Arts?

 What if I leave something behind at class/rehearsal?

-WCT has a lost and found.
+MCA has a lost and found.
 Always check for any missing items there.
-At the end of the program, please check the box for any personal items - unclaimed items are donated to charity after each quarter’s programming has ended.
-MCA/WCT is not responsible for any personal items that are lost.
+At the end of the program, please check the box for any personal items.
+Unclaimed items are donated to charity after each quarter’s programming has ended.
+MCA is not responsible for any personal items that are lost.

 Why am I on a waitlist for Voice Lessons?

-WCT's Voice Lesson Policy allows students to keep their assigned slots as long as they continue to register in consecutive terms.
-As a result, new slots only become available at the transition between terms when/if any ongoing students decide not to continue.* People who are interested in having voice lessons with WCT are kept on a 'waitlist' to be notified as spaces become available.
+Our Voice Lesson Policy allows students to keep their assigned slots as long as they continue to register in consecutive terms.
+As a result, new slots only become available at the transition between terms when/if any ongoing students decide not to continue.* People who are interested in having voice lessons are kept on a waitlist to be notified as spaces become available.

 Where does our registration fee go?

-To pay for costumes, props, lights, show royalties, and staff salaries.
-The Mosesian Center for the Arts is a non-profit organization, largely run by a volunteer board, and puts any money raised directly back into the programming.
+Registration fees pay for costumes, props, lights, show royalties, and staff salaries.
+The Mosesian Center for the Arts is a non-profit organization, overseen by a volunteer Board of Directors, and puts any money raised directly back into programming.